ome/ngff/rfc/2/index.md

 ## Status

-This RFC is currently in RFC state (R2).
+This RFC is currently in SPEC state (S1).

 ```{list-table} Record
 :widths: 8, 20, 20, 20, 15, 10